flavioalberti/flaski1.github.io/_posts/2019-04-07-winnebacher-weisskogl.md

 {% include thronplayer.html contentId="stubai" divId="gallery2" padding="75%" pkey="a8yszh" clientId="hub"%}

-Thanks friends, has been a pleasure to join with you this experience, and I hope to meet you again for new adventures
+Thanks friends, has been a pleasure to share with you this experience, and I hope to meet you again for new adventures